Plasnica

 Plasnica (Plasnitsa) is a village and seat of the municipality of Plasnica, North Macedonia.

 Demographics

 The village is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kırçova.
 The village had a total of 32 houses, excluding bachelors (mucerred).

-Historically, Plasnica was inhabited by a Torbeš population.
+Historically, Plasnica was inhabited by a Turk population.

 As of the 2021 census, Plasnica had 2,115 residents with the following ethnic composition: